Luxembourg station (Paris): History

-The northern terminus of the Ligne de Sceaux opened at Luxembourg in 1895.
-Between 1973 and 1977 it was converted into RER B of the Réseau Express Régional network by the building of a 2,600-metre tunnel extending the line under the Seine to Châtelet–Les Halles; the current station was rebuilt 50 cm lower than the previous station.
+The Luxembourg station opened as the northern terminus of the Ligne de Sceaux in 1895.
+The Ligne de Sceaux was converted into the RER B line of the Réseau Express Régional network in 1977, following the construction of a 2,600-metre tunnel that extended the line under the Seine to Châtelet–Les Halles.
+The Luxembourg station was rebuilt during this period and is now situated half a meter deeper than the previous station.

 The station was extensively renovated in 2000.
-In 2009 it engaged into large excavation work for better accessibility to disabled passengers, including new elevators.
-In 2010, construction works were stopped due to a building permit issue.
-For more than two years the ticket offices were relocated in a shelter at street level; all new accesses for disabled passengers were opened in 2019.
+In 2009, large-scale excavation work began to create better accessibility to disabled passengers, including new elevators.
+In 2010, this work was stopped due to a building permit issue and for more than two years the ticket offices were relocated to a shelter located at street level.
+The improved access for disabled passengers was completed in 2019.

 On 14 December 1918, a train carrying United States President Woodrow Wilson and his entourage pulled into the station.
-In less than a month, Wilson would be part of the "Big Three" at the Paris Peace Conference: this Conference drew up the Treaty of Versailles, signed on 28 June 1919, effectively ending the First World War.
+In less than a month, Wilson would be part of the "Big Three" at the Paris Peace Conference, where the Treaty of Versailles was drawn up and signed on 28 June 1919, effectively ending the First World War.